 - Order 1494 for the approval of the procedure and criteria for granting the operating license

-- EMERGENCY ORDINANCE no. 5 on waste electrical and electronic equipment, published in the Official Gazette on April 16, 2015;
+- EMERGENCY ORDINANCE no. 5 regarding electrical and electronic equipment waste, published in the Official Gazette on April 16, 2015;

 - ORDER 1441 2010 guarantees regarding the establishment of the methodology for establishing and managing the financial guarantee for the producers of electrical and electronic equipment;